uasoft-indonesia/badaso-documentation-gen-1/docs/core-concept/site-management.md

 ---
 id: site-management
-title: Manajemen Situs
+title: Site Management
-sidebar_label: Manajemen Situs
+sidebar_label: Site Management
 ---

-Pada fitur manajemen situs, pengguna dapat mengubah informasi mengenai situs yang menggunakan Badaso.
-Informasi yang dapat diubah meliputi:
+In the site management feature, users can change information about sites that use Badaso.
+Information that can be changed includes:

 * Title
-* Description (Belum Digunakan)
+* Description (Have not been used)
 * Logo
-* Warna Header
+* Header Color
-* Warna Teks Header
+* Header Text Color

 ![site-management](assets/site-management.png)